Groundwork is helping people connect with nature. Take a look at our FREE upcoming events and click for more information.

 Social Media Marketing Volunteers

 You will be part of a passionate, dynamic team – with travel expenses paid.
-If you are interested, contact our Environment Coach Thomas: 0784 2431 852 / thomas.hollier@groundworknottingham.org.uk
+To have a chat about these roles, contact our Environment Coach Thomas: 0784 2431 852 / thomas.hollier@groundworknottingham.org.uk

 Address: Entrance via metal gate next to 109 Cheapside, Worksop, S80 2JD